 Surveying; application for a partition survey or parcel consolidation

-In the case of a partition survey, new parcel boundaries are determined.
-In the case of a parcel consolidation (merger), directly adjoining plots of land or parcels of land are consolidated with the omission of the affected parcel boundaries.
+In a partition survey, new parcel boundaries are defined.
+In the case of a parcel consolidation (merger), directly adjoining plots of land or parcels of land are merged.
 They are carried out on the basis of a surveying application.

-Partition surveys are surveys in which new parcel boundaries (usually property and ownership boundaries) are established.
-In a partition survey, the new boundary line is redefined in agreement with the property owners involved and documented in the locality by marking (e.g. with boundary stones).
-A partition survey is carried out by the responsible state office for digitisation, broadband and surveying on the basis of a survey application.
+Partition surveys are surveys in which new parcel boundaries (usually property and ownership boundaries) are defined.
+In a partition survey, the new boundary is redefined in agreement with the property owners involved and documented in the locality by marking (e.g., with boundary stones).
+A division survey is carried out by the responsible state office for digitization, broadband and surveying on the basis of a survey application.

 Approval from the municipality is no longer required for a property division.
-However, the division of land must not result in conditions that contradict the stipulations of an existing development plan.
+However, the division of land must not result in conditions that conflict with the provisions of an existing development plan.

-Further information on this can be obtained from the municipality in whose area the property to be divided is located.
+Further information on this can be obtained from the municipality in whose area the land to be divided is located.

-After the official division survey, the Office for Digitisation, Broadband and Surveying prepares a continuation certificate in which the changes in the real estate cadastre (e.g. location, size and description of the parcels) are documented.
-This is sent to the notary for the notarisation of the land transaction.
-The land registry then enters the change of ownership in the land register.
+After the official division survey, the Office for Digitization, Broadband and Surveying prepares a continuation certificate in which the changes in the real estate cadastre (e.g., location, size and description of the parcels) are documented.
+This is sent to the notary for notarization of the land transaction.
+The land registry then enters the change in ownership in the land register.

 Consolidation of parcels (merger)

 If you wish to merge directly adjoining plots of land or parcels of land, you can apply for a merger.
-If you merge two or more adjoining parcels that are to be merged in advance under land register law, the parcels that are to be merged are marked "no longer exist".
+In the case of a merger of two or more adjacent parcels, which are to be merged in advance under land register law, the parcels that are to be merged will be marked "will be eliminated".
 The affected parcel boundaries cease to exist and markings that have become meaningless can be removed.

 This form has to be signed and sent to the responsible authority.
 You can sign the form manually and send it by email/fax or sign the form electronically with your qualified electronic signature an send it by (secure) email.
 If the responsible authority has set up a De-Mail account, you can also send the form by De-Mail using an sender-confirmed message.

-The fees for the surveying and cadastral treatment of building alterations are based on the construction costs, or alternatively on the ordinary construction costs, even if the building alteration does not require a building permit or is exempt from the procedure under building law.
+The fees for the surveying and cadastral treatment of building alterations are based on the construction costs, or alternatively on the ordinary construction costs, even if the building alteration is exempt from building permits or procedures under building law.